 As darkness descended and the oppressive heat began to dissipate, I returned to my telescope.
 I re-collimated the optics to account for the new focuser and awaited an opportunity to put my best-ever telescope system to the test.
 Soon the meteors were flying as I tested the telescope yet again; from the observers' packet I began to pick up several planetaries, many of which were familiar but recently-unseen discs.
 As I contemplated other targets, Tinúviel joined me; she suggested Uranus and Neptune, and I returned to 7606 only to find that none of my plotted points had been the wanderer Andromache.
 We broke for hot drinks from the latte vendor, then returned to the telescope for a few more objects.
 I had unfortunately forgotten to bring my small stepladder, so such prizes as M13, 57 and the Veil had to drop lower before we could capture their photons; so we sat with a good view of the meteors and talked ourselves hoarse (well, I did!).
 We took turns commenting on the bright Perseid that passed over the other's shoulder.. perhaps we should have faced the same way?
 With conversation topics ranging from favorite sci-fi to Meyers-Briggs scores, higher education to Jethro Tull, the night passed swiftly.
 Both our topics and our conversational style were uncanny in their mutual familiarity!
 I had never before seen the sun actually rise at OSP, having satisfied myself that it was about to do so before turning in - but this day Tinúviel and I waited for the sun to clear the horizon before calling it a night.
 This memory will be a highlight of my star-party career, whatever comes after!

-Friday began way too early, as raindrops began tapping on my rooftop within two hours of naptime!
-I roused myself and covered the telescope with my new solar tarp, then slept again for two more hours before yielding to the daylight and strong heat of the day.
+Friday the 13th!
+It began way too early, as raindrops began tapping on my rooftop within two hours of naptime!
+I roused myself and covered the telescope with my new 'solar' tarp, then slept again for two more hours before yielding to the daylight and strong heat of the day.
 Shortly after breakfast Tinúviel passed by, and I thanked her for her company the previous night.
 She too had a telescope, and it didn't get much use that evening - so I agreed to visit her family for the Friday-night show.
 I was now gathering more door-prizes from the local vendors, so the laptop was put to use in organizing and updating the prize list; it was getting long and filling fast with excellent items including eyepieces, telescopes and a new book that contains thumbnail images of every NGC object in the sky!
 These were now sitting alongside the items from my front porch and additional prizes purchased by the OSP committee (little things like TeleVue eyepieces and Uranometria 3-book sets).
 I had done my share of public speaking, but this would be an entirely new experience for me (not to mention the audience - oopz, I just did).
 I wandered over to the food vendor for a cold drink, and later for a snow-cone..
 Anything to dissipate the heat!
 High clouds were now gathered overhead, trapping the heat and focusing the sun like a Fresnel lens; some cumulus were also developing, and with them many lenticular clouds that look like flying saucers.
 You know it's a good star party when the Mother Ships drop by for a visit!
 Several cumulus had lenticular caps, in which form they are known as pileus; I captured images of these as they developed, but later in the day all the clouds began to merge and obscure the sun (good news for the heat, bad for observing).
 I joined my new adopted family again for dinner, where we all enjoyed the scalloped potatoes and ham while swapping more Tolkein stories ("why didn't the movie show us.." and other variants).

 As the sun ended its reign under the clouds, a small seam appeared low in the west.
 Since Jupiter would soon appear in that spot, and with the sky elsewhere uncooperative, I waited with my binoculars for the show.
 Jove shone through the gap, and I savored the small prize without its moons.
 Several others nearby saw it as well.
 I wandered down to Tinúviel's family with about 30 seconds to spare; she was just waking up, her mom was reading with a red flashlight, and dad was elsewhere.
 Since no one saw me coming I spooked them a bit, so after noting Jupiter's departure I excused myself.
 The sky was in fact quite bewildering, since at twilight it was half-dark (clouds) and half-light.
 In an urban setting the half-light would be the clouds lit from below, so it was disorienting to see stars in the half-light instead!
 I was reminded of the Shadow homeworld from Babylon 5, whose name eluded both me and several others I accosted near my camp.
 The evening darkened with little hope of any breakthroughs - yet by 11PM some clearing revealed the Milky Way in places.
 I hit a few objects including n6717 in Sgr and 7331 in Pegasus - but Stefan's Quintet was too faint under the murky skies.
 By 12:30 hope for more clearing was as faint as the unlit clouds, and with only four hours' sleep the previous night I chose that time to get some more sleep.
 I would need my rest for the big Saturday show, after all..